scushi963/Lenkaa3792-POWERHACKS-FEB-COHORT/README.md

 **Overview**

-Power Hacks is a celebration of the completion of the February 2024 Cohort.
-The event runs from the 11th to the 22nd of July 2024.
-The hackathon focuses on three main themes:
+Power Hacks is a celebration of the completion of the February 2024 Cohort, running from the 9th to the 22nd of July.
+The hackathon focuses on three main themes, all using **Flutter:**

-1  **Level Up Learning:** Building Innovative Education Tools for All (Ed Tech)
+1. **Level Up Learning**: Building Innovative Education Tools for All (Ed Tech)

-2. **Building Solutions for Improved Healthcare** Accessibility (Health tech solutions)
+2. **Building Solutions for Improved Healthcare Accessibility** (Health tech solutions)

-3. **Hack the Headlines:** Code for Change (to cater to the current affairs happening in the countries)
+3. **Hack the Headlines**: Code for Change (to cater to the current affairs happening in the countries)

-Participants can choose to develop solutions in **Dart Flutter,** **Python,** or **Web technologies**.

-**Development Guidelines**
+This README provides guidelines on setting up your Dart Flutter project and organizing your files.

+**Project Setup**

+**Create a new Flutter project:**

+Use the **flutter create** command followed by your project name.

+Use the flutter pub get command to install the dependencies.

+**Project Structure**

+Organizing your project files effectively is crucial for maintaining a clean and manageable codebase.
+Here's a suggested structure:

+my_project/
+├── android/
+├── build/
+├── ios/
+├── lib/
+│   ├── main.dart
+│   ├── screens/
+│   │   ├── home_screen.dart
+│   │   └── detail_screen.dart
+│   ├── widgets/
+│   │   ├── custom_button.dart
+│   │   └── custom_card.dart
+│   ├── models/
+│   │   ├── user.dart
+│   │   └── product.dart
+│   ├── services/
+│   │   ├── api_service.dart
+│   │   └── database_service.dart
+│   ├── utils/
+│   │   ├── constants.dart
+│   │   └── helpers.dart
+│   └── assets/
+│       ├── images/
+│       │   └── logo.png
+│       └── fonts/
+│           └── custom_font.ttf
+├── test/
+├── pubspec.yaml
+└── README.md

+**Directory Breakdown**

+lib/: Contains the main code of your application. main.dart: The entry point of the application. screens/: Contains screen widgets for different pages of the app. widgets/: Contains reusable widgets used across the app. models/: Contains data models used in the app. services/: Contains services such as API calls and database interactions. utils/: Contains utility files like constants and helper functions. assets/: Contains images, fonts, and other assets.

-**Understand the Theme:**
+**Running the App**

-Ensure your project aligns with one of the hackathon themes.

-**Handling code :**

- Use version control systems like Git to push your code .

-**Document Your Code:**

-Maintain clear documentation for your codebase to help others understand your project.

-**Submission**

-Prepare your project:

-Ensure all code is committed and pushed to your repository.
-Write a clear and concise README file with instructions on how to run and test your project.
+Use the _flutter run_ command  and choose devices from the given list

+**Conclusion**

+Participate actively, learn from the experience, and contribute to building innovative solutions that can make a difference.
+Good luck!

 **Submit your project:**

 Follow the submission guidelines provided by the hackathon organizers.
 Ensure all required documentation and resources are included in your submission.

-**Conclusion**
-Participate actively, learn from the experience, and contribute to building innovative solutions that can make a difference.
-Good luck!